krishaamer/green-filter-research/research/abstract.md

 For the individual college student, it’s difficult to know what’s sustainable.
 Even for the most highly motivated person, taking sustainable financial action requires time-consuming research in the midst of widespread greenwashing.
 People lack tools to buy, save, and invest with transparency.

+This cross-disciplinary research focuses on the intersection of sustainability, AI assistants, data-driven interaction design, fintech, and college students.

 In this thesis I present an AI-assistant called “green filter” to empower regenerative financial activism.
 All financial interactions with businesses can be seen through the filter of sustainability.
 I propose *interfaces* and *workflows* to help people develop honest relationships with regenerative companies that acknowledge ecological limits.

 The major contribution of the study is an interactive artefact: a design prototype informed by design research.